-Only display this question if (Relevance) determines if the question should appear, Jump to allows you to skip the question.
+Only display this question if determines if the question should appear, Jump to allows you to skip the question.

 When to Use Display Logic vs. Jump Logic